StanJulia/StanSample.jl/README.md

 ## Installation

 This package is registered.
 It can be installed with:

 ```Julia
 pkg> add StanSample.jl
 ```

 StanSample.jl v3 is slightly breaking in that the default return of `read_samples` has been update to be a NamedTuple, i.e. `output_format=:namedtuple`, while it used to return a 3 dimensional Array.

-You need a working [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) installation, the path of which you should specify in `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like
+You need a working [Stan's cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) installation, the path of which you should specify in `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like:

 ```Julia
 # CmdStan setup
 ENV["JULIA_CMDSTAN_HOME"] =